The Future of Innovation, Sustainability, and the Law Symposium

 Registration

 Open to the public.
 Virtual and in-person attendance options are available.
 No charge to register, but space is limited.
-We expect the conference will be fully subscribed.
+We expect the symposium will be fully subscribed.
 Attendees come from various backgrounds, including start-up founders, aspiring entrepreneurs, activists, academics, thought leaders, and students from law, business, undergraduate and engineering schools.
 Due to overwhelming interest, please register early to reserve your spot.

 Parking Information